| This is a story of great

 In 1968 Martins Bank Magazine

-of pictures of the lavish new offices at 48 Corn Street, and declaring that
+series of pictures of the lavish new offices at 48 Corn Street, and

-article being written, the first stage of the takeover of Martins by
+months of this article being written, the first stage of the takeover of

 from our spring issue 1963 following a visit to Bristol in snow and

-like success', is shown in the atmosphere of liveliness and vigour at Corn
+succeeds like success', is shown in the atmosphere of liveliness and vigour

-Street, which starts at the very top . . .
-As we write we keep wondering
+at Corn Street, which starts at the very top . . .
+As we write we keep

-how long the snow sticks on the roof. . .
-Not long, we think, with all that
+wondering how long the snow sticks on the roof. . .
+Not long, we think,

 insulation is very good: in which case nobody will be fooled except our